Carpk/capt_videos/README.md

 `rake db:migrate`

-Seeding note: To seed db, you must comment out 'mount_uploader :video_url, VideoUploader' in Video model, run seed, then uncomment.
+Seeding note: To seed db, you must comment out 'mount_uploader :video_url, VideoUploader' in the Video model (app/models/video.rb), run seed, then uncomment.
+This allows for the same video to be seeded more than once, otherwise the unique keys would prevent them from being saved in the db.

 `rake db:seed`